Rebelde (album)

-Rebelde is the debut studio album by Mexican Latin pop vocal group RBD, released on November 30, 2004, in Mexico and on January 11, 2005, in the United States and the rest of Latin America.
+Rebelde is the debut studio album by Mexican Latin pop vocal group RBD, released on 30 November 2004 in Mexico and on 11 January 2005 in the United States and the rest of Latin America.

 The album belongs to the pop and latin pop genres, with teen pop and pop rock stylings.
 The album was produced by Carlos Lara, Max di Carlo and Armando Ávila.
-A Brazilian Portuguese version of the album was also recorded and released on November 1, 2005.
-On March 2, 2006, a 'Diamond Edition' of the album was also released.
+A Brazilian Portuguese version of the album was also recorded and released on 1 November 2005.
+On 2 March 2006, a Diamond Edition of the album was released.

-In the United States the album topped the Billboard Latin Pop Albums chart, while reaching the runner-up slot in the main Billboard Top Latin Albums chart and selling over 400,000 copies in the country, attaining 4× platinum certification.
-The album reached the top spot in the music charts of Mexico, selling 550,000 copies there and gaining a diamond and gold certification by AMPROFON.
+The album reached the top spot in the music charts of Mexico, selling 550,000 copies in the country and gaining a diamond and gold certification by AMPROFON.
+In the United States, the album topped the Billboard Latin Pop Albums chart, while reaching the runner-up slot in the main Billboard Top Latin Albums chart and selling over 400,000 copies in the country, attaining a 4× platinum certification from the Recording Industry Association of America (RIAA) in its Latin field.

 As part of the album's promotion, four singles were released.
-The first three, "Rebelde", "Solo Quédate En Silencio", and "Sálvame", became number one hits in Mexico.
+The first three, "Rebelde", "Sólo Quédate En Silencio", and "Sálvame", became number one hits in Mexico, while "Un Poco De Tu Amor" was only serviced to Mexican radios.

-The album has sold over 1,5 million copies worldwide in the first two years of release and was the tenth best selling EMI album of 2006.
+The album sold over 1.5 million copies worldwide in its first two years of release, and was the tenth best selling EMI album of 2006.
+It is the 41st best-selling album in Mexico.
+In 2025, it was ranked number 81 on Billboard's list of the Top Latin Albums of the 21st Century.